Better the Devil You Know (Sonia song): Eurovision Song Contest 1993

 The song was a retro rock 'n' roll offering with a 1950s flair.
 Sonia tells the story about how in love she is with her boyfriend, wishing he won't hurt her, for her love is true.
 She lets it known that she would "sell her heart and soul" to get his unconditional love in return, rationalising that it's better that one deal with "the devil you know" (him with his faults) instead of "the devil you don't" (another potential boyfriend).

 Commenting on the song, Collinson stated that he'd written the song years before in an attempt to recreate "Wake Me Up Before You Go-Go" by Wham!.
 The song was played as part of a "Eurovision special" on Top of the Pops 2.
 As the show's narrator, DJ Steve Wright commented during the song's introduction, "This is a good song, but Sonia is a bit too eager to please, so therefore didn't give it the required 'I don't care too much about Eurovision' attitude", implying that was her downfall.
 For her part, immediately after the winner was known, Sonia accepted defeat in a humble manner, smiled, and shook winner Niamh Kavanagh's hand.

-After Eurovision, the song peaked at number 15 on the UK Singles Chart and stayed in the chart for seven weeks.
-The B-side was a song called "Not What I Call Love", co-written by Sonia and also on her third album.